 - Increase your fuel economy when driving by sticking to posted speed limits and avoiding rapid acceleration and excessive braking

 - Plan and combine trips and errands to save time and money as well as reduce wear and tear on your vehicle

-Did you know: The District has installed electric vehicle charging stations at Gleneagles Community Centre and at West Vancouver Community Centre.
+Did you know: The District has installed electric vehicle charging stations at Municipal Hall, Gleneagles Community Centre and the West Vancouver Community Centre.
 There are also several other stations at businesses and municipalities throughout the Lower Mainland.
 Here’s some more information about electric vehicles and how you can get rebates for greening your ride:

 - Conserve water by fixing drips, leaks and installing low-flow shower heads and toilets

 - Challenge yourself to a speed shower